ficcdaf/org-modern.nvim/README.md

 </div>

 <!-- prettier-ignore-start -->
-[!INFO]
+> [!TIP]
-This repository is a fork focused on adding helpful features and modernizing the plugin.
+> This repository is a fork focused on adding helpful features and modernizing the plugin.
 <!-- prettier-ignore-end -->

 ## About